terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 Each of these patterns (except VSI QuickStart) creates the following infrastructure:

 - A resource group for cloud services and for each VPC.
-- Cloud Object Storage instances for flow logs and Activity Tracker
+- Cloud Object Storage instances for flow logs and Activity Tracker.
-- Encryption keys in either a Key Protect or Hyper Protect Crypto Services instance
+- Encryption keys in either a Key Protect or Hyper Protect Crypto Services instance.
-- A management and workload VPC connected by a transit gateway
+- A management and workload VPC connected by a transit gateway.
-- A flow log collector for each VPC
+- A flow log collector for each VPC.
-- All necessary networking rules to allow communication
+- All necessary networking rules to allow communication.
-- Virtual Private Endpoint (VPE) for Cloud Object Storage in each VPC
+- Virtual Private Endpoint (VPE) for Cloud Object Storage in each VPC.
-- A VPN gateway in the management VPC
+- A VPN gateway in the management VPC.

 Each pattern creates the following infrastructure on the VPC:

 - The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters
-- The QuickStart VSI pattern deploys edge VPC with one VSI and a jump server VSI in the management VPC
+- The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC
 - The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC
 - The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC
 - The mixed pattern provisions both of these elements